-It is not known whether levalbuterol passes into breast milk or if it could harm a nursing baby.
-You should not breast-feed while using this medicine.
+It is not known whether levalbuterol inhalation passes into breast milk or if it could affect the nursing baby.
+Tell your doctor if you are breast-feeding.

 A levalbuterol inhaler should not be given to a child younger than 4 years old.
 Levalbuterol solution in a nebulizer should not be given to a child younger than 6 years old.